Mrguru2024/PersonalPortfolio/VERCEL-DEPLOYMENT.md

 1. Make sure your PostgreSQL database is accessible from Vercel
 2. Run migrations on first deployment

+### 4. Vite Optimization for Vercel

+To ensure optimal performance with Vite on Vercel:

+1. **Static Asset Caching**
+   - All static assets (JS, CSS, images) are configured with long-term caching
+   - Dynamic API routes are set with no-cache to ensure fresh data

+2. **Production Performance**
+   - Compression middleware is enabled for text-based responses
+   - Production builds are minified and optimized
+   - Unnecessary console logs are removed in production

+3. **Special TypeScript Handling**
+   - A declaration file (server/vite.d.ts) provides simplified types
+   - The tsconfig.json excludes problematic files from type checking
+   - vercel-build.js uses targeted type checking

 ## Troubleshooting

 ### Common Issues